derrickturk/antibiotics/README.md

 to specify the name which should be used for a member when serializing or deserializing (e.g. to match CSV headers).

+Please note that as with the built-in `csv` module, file-like objects used with this library should be opened with `newline=''`.

 ### Basic example
 ```python
 from antibiotics import Delimited